suzuna08/Map-app/UI-DESIGN.md

 Bottom-sheet on mobile, centered on desktop:
 - Search input for filtering user's places
 - Tag filter pills (user tags only, AND logic) for narrowing results — toggleable colored pills that filter `nonMemberPlaces` by tag intersection
+- **Add by URL**: Paste a Google Maps URL to add a new place directly, with loading states and error handling
+- **Add Multiple**: Batch add support for adding multiple places at once
 - Scrollable list of non-member places with "+" add button, title, area, category, tags preview, rating
 - Clicking adds immediately with toast feedback